rian39/lists/log.md

 - did search on 'lists' in my notes and made file lists.md.
 Has useful stuff from Lury, Lazzarato, Fuller, d
 - looking at this blog (Salem Marafi)[http://www.salemmarafi.com/code/market-basket-analysis-with-r/], installed arulesViz and played a bit with Grocery dataset.
 - wrote an intro to list, highlighting problems of how to study them as forms of order, and how to participate in them
-- TODO: follow up on the Hobbes problem of social order: are new forms of operational changing that social problem.
+- NOTDONE: follow up on the Hobbes problem of social order: are new forms of operational changing that social problem.
 No longer contract, economic relations, etc. ...
 - feel better about getting some code for arules in the paper -- this is something that I've wanted to do anyway
 - brought in all of Salem Marafi's code just to play with it -- will need more commentary to make sense of it.
 Am I saying that the shift in models from arules to CF is important?
 In what ways?